Project Delivery Framework for SAP ISE (Intelligent Sales Execution)

 - It is often necessary to estimate a team’s initial velocity.
 Be conservative for the first few sprints and calibrate the estimate from sprint 1-3.

 This project framework is applicable either as a standalone implementation or part of the overall SAP Customer Experience solutions.
 You can refer to Overall SAP Customer Experience solutions Project Framework to learn more about the project setup with multiple solutions across the portfolio.
 Visiting the SAP Activate Methodology for SAP Sales Cloud Roadmap helps you to set up your implementation project aligned with SAP Activate.

 Some key links:

 - Project Delivery Framework for SAP Sales Cloud

-- Project Delivery Framework for SAP Cloud for Customer
+- Project Delivery Framework for SAP Sales and Service solutions

 - Project Delivery Framework for SAP Commissions

 To access all our community or out-of-the-box product documentation, please check out our List of Online Resources.